seinecle/mk99/docs/generated-slides/subdir/dataviz-past-present-future_temp_common.md

 But I miss a bit the excitement of the previous years when you had one framework or one big personal project published per month, and when you had all these big shots chatting on Twitter about the upcoming developments for dataviz.

 == 5.
 2015 onwards: where is dataviz going?
+//ST: 5.
+2015 onwards: where is dataviz going?

 //ST: !
 So... where is dataviz going?